 openssl req -x509 -new -nodes -sha512 -days 3650 -subj "/C=US/ST=California/L=SanFrancisco/O=example/OU=Personal/CN=myca.local" -key ca.key -out ca.crt

-Generate certificates for the internal domain name harbor.local so that the Bastion host can be accessed securely from within the private network:
+Generate certificates for the internal domain name harbor.example so clients can reach the Harbor VM securely inside the private network.

 cat > v3.ext <<-EOF